mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-04-19-adopt-kitten-helper-for-codeigniter.md

----
-layout: post
-title: Adopt Kitten helper for Codeigniter
-date: 2012-04-19
-tag: ci,code,codeigniter,helper,image,kitten,placeholder
-description: Need a placeholder?
-Like kittens?
-Use Codeigniter?

-Well you’ve come to the right place sir.
-I have just the thing for you.
-Today edmundask did his own placeholder helper for
-author: Marco Monteiro
-categories: [ci,code,codeigniter,helper,image,kitten,placeholder]
----

 Need a placeholder?
 Like kittens?
 Use Codeigniter?

 Well you’ve come to the right place sir.
 I have just the thing for you.
 Today edmundask did his own placeholder helper for Codeigniter.
 When I saw it I just had to make a placeholder with kittens.
 So I forked his repository and did it.